aerni/statamic-livewire-forms/README.md

 ### Render the form

 Add the Livewire form component to your template and provide the handle of the Statamic form.
-The component will render the default view set in `config/livewire-forms.php`.

 ```blade
 <!-- Antlers -->